 - Not feeding or eating well

 The symptoms of an arrhythmia may look like other health conditions or heart problems.
-Make sure your child sees his or her healthcare provider for a diagnosis.
+Make sure your child sees their healthcare provider for a diagnosis.

 How is an arrhythmia diagnosed in a child?

 Your child's healthcare provider will ask about your child's health history and family history.
-He or she look for signs and symptoms of an arrhythmia.
+They will look for signs and symptoms of an arrhythmia.
 The provider will give your child an exam focusing on the heart.
 Your child may need to see a pediatric cardiologist.
 This is a doctor with special training to treat children with heart problems.
 Your child may need tests, including: